rsleem/CI-CD/Labs/01 Kustomize/kustomize.md

 **staging overlay**

-switch to staging overlay directory and tree:
+switch to helloworld directory and tree:
 ```
-tree staging
+tree
 ```
 view the map.yaml # changing the configmap values